 Shipping and Handling

-Shipping and handling costs associated with inbound freight and freight out to customers, including independent distributors, are included in cost of sales.
+Shipping and handling costs associated with inbound freight and freight out to customers and independent distributors are included in cost of sales.
 Shipping and handling fees charged to customers are included in revenue.

 Research and Development Costs